gangyistudios/dao_factory/README.md

     - you had to use Hive if a User was not signed in, but once they were signed in, you would rather use Firestore.
 - Rather than scattering conditionals throughout your code, we can separate the implementation details of our persistence layer away from the application code using the Factory pattern.
 - For ease of demonstration, this example uses 2 local storage implementations - Hive & sqflite, for the purposes of persisting a User object.
+- If you wanted to switch out the DAO implementation for unit testing, this would then become as simple as creating a new DAOImpl that implments the `UserDAO` interface, and then wiring up a switch in `UserDAOFactory` to return a mockDAO, i.e. `if (isTest == true) return UserDAOMockImpl();`

 ## Implementation
 1. Create a DAOFactory class.